davidn/epa_uvindex/README.md

 2. Restart Home Assistant.

 3. Go to Settings > Devices & Services, and on the Integration tab click "Add Integration".
-Select "NOAA UV Index"
+Select "EPA UV Index"

-4. Enter the nearest city listed on [the NOAA UV Index bulletin](https://www.cpc.ncep.noaa.gov/products/stratosphere/uv_index/bulletin.txt).
+4. Enter the nearest city and state.

 You will now have a sensor that provides the UV Index in that city.